elamraniadnane1/CSC5356_Project_2_SP24/readme.md

 ### Installation
 1. Clone the repository: git clone https://github.com/elamraniadnane1/Project_3.git
-2. Navigate to the project directory and install the required Python packages: cd Project_3 pip install -r requirements.txt
+2. Navigate to the project directory and install the required Python packages:
+4.cd Project_3
+5.pip install -r requirements.txt

 ### Running the Application
 1. Start the Neo4j and MongoDB databases (in a cloud), and ensure Kafka and Spark Streaming are running and Docker as well.